 In the big square, you’ll see lots of people and even more pigeons.
 Actually, I think there are more pigeons than people.

-It’s mainly filled with locals, tourists and some street vendors.
-If looking for cheap things to do in Colombia I always go to these type of spots because I find them very entertaining.
+It’s mainly filled with locals, tourists, and some street vendors.
+If you’re looking for cheap things to do in Colombia, I always go to these types of spots because I find them very entertaining.